sparsity-group/sparsity-group.github.io/_people/rahul.md

     topological vector spaces
   - geometry of (quasi-)Banach spaces

-Almost all of my research is fundamentally motivated by problems data science and, in particular, our (lack of) mathematical understanding of neural networks.
+Almost all of my research is fundamentally motivated by problems in data science and, in particular, our (lack of) mathematical understanding of neural networks.
 Improving our understanding there is a principal outstanding problem.
 What is particularly fascinating is that, in many instances, once a research question is stripped of the "applied language," one is left with a fundamental question in pure mathematics.
 As a result, my research touches various areas of pure and applied mathematics.
-From this perspective, data science is an extremely exciting area to be working in as it is the best of two worlds: Beautiful mathematics that leads to meaningful impact.

 For more detailed information about my research, you can take a look at my: